 Medical Protection can instruct a barrister to represent members at an inquest and to assist in preparing the member to give evidence and be cross-examined.
 An inquest is a thorough process and can last for a period of time ranging from hours to weeks, depending on the issues and number of witnesses involved.
 However, a health professional witness would only be expected to attend for the day or two at which they give evidence.
 There is the potential if necessary for evidence to be presented by audio-visual link.

 Closing an inquest

 At the end of an inquest, after hearing all the evidence, a coroner may give either the final findings into the death, or may just announce interim findings.
+Interested parties, particularly if there is to be an adverse comment, are given an opportunity to respond to draft findings and recommendations.
 Once the inquiry is closed, the coroner will publish their recommendations.
 A copy of these will be made available to the family.

 Medical Protection can advise and assist members asked to provide evidence and encourages members to call Medical Protection when information is first sought.